.: Latest News

 I am poised now to pioneer new methods in communicating Buddhism in a manner that is not alienated from its religious and historical context nor its contemporary position as a vibrant, living tradition of human practitioners!
 I feel that this is a real breakthrough.

-Unfortunately, no financial aid is available for the extra costs required to complete this internship ($650 in tuition + $600 in commuting expenses), so I am basically having to rely on soup kitchens and donations now to get by, which is not pleasant for a vegetarian (university financial aid rules forbid students getting food stamps).
-I'm now on the hook for over $54,000 in student loan debt.
-(I'm told this isn't too bad for a doctoral student, but I still have about a year of clinical chaplaincy training, qualifying paper exams, and dissertation work still to go: about 3-4 years!)
+Unfortunately, research in religion is not so valued in our world as researching bombs, military hardware, or other consumer gadgets.
+Since I have a summa cum laude degree in physics, it is a poignant awareness to know that doctoral studies in engineering and physics require no student loans and even pay the student $60K a year!
+Alas, no financial aid is available for the extra costs required to complete my spiritual care internships helping oncology patients to make sense of their life and death health issue ($500 in tuition + $1200 in commuting expenses), so I am basically having to rely on the 99c Only store and donations now to get by.
+I'm now on the hook for over $70,000 in student loan debt.
+(I'm told this isn't too bad for a doctoral student, but I still have, qualifying paper exams and dissertation work still to go: about 3 more years!)
 It is really a horrible pity that in order to train to properly serve the sick and poor without harming them and others, one must either be independently wealthy, or in poverty oneself!
+The good news is that I am hoping to graduate, and be earning in time for my student loans to come due!

-I am also still in need of another sensor for my biofeedback system for assessing contemplative practice.
-This item runs about $400, and will be named after the donor forever!
+I am also still in need of another 2-3 sensors for my biofeedback system for assessing contemplative practice.
+These items run about $400 each, and if anyone wants to sponsor them, they will be named after any donor forever!

 Having said this, I am really grateful for the support I have recieved from numerous people, including RdF Corporation, Jim and Van Loc Doran, my beloved mother, Cecila, and anonymous others.